On 29 June 2012 new Director Penalty laws came into existence.

-And typically, the ATO will only issue a Director Penalty Notice following a long history of broken promises and failed payment arrangements, or when a company and its directors have lost all credibility in the eyes of the ATO.
+Typically a Director Penalty Notice will only be issued following a long history of broken promises, failed payment arrangements, or when a company and its directors have lost all credibility in the eyes of the ATO.

-Whatever the case, if a Director Penalty Notice is issued, it works differently in the 2 circumstances described below.
+Whatever the case, if a Director Penalty Notice is issued, it works differently depending upon the circumstances that are described below.

 Where all BAS & Super Lodgements are Up to Date

-If the ATO issues a Director Penalty Notice in circumstances where all BAS returns and Superannuation lodgements are up to date, even where there is unpaid PAYG and superannuation debts, the directors will be allowed a 21 days grace period in which to comply with the notice and thereby avoid personal liability for the outstanding PAYG and superannuation debts of the company.
+If the ATO issues a Director Penalty Notice in circumstances where all BAS returns and Superannuation lodgements are up to date, even where there are unpaid PAYG and superannuation debts, the directors will be granted a 21 day grace period in which to comply with the notice and thereby avoid personal liability for the outstanding PAYG and superannuation debts of the company.

 Compliance with a Director Penalty Notice includes a) paying the debt, b) appointing a liquidator or c) appointing an administrator within the 21 day grace period.